open-telemetry/opentelemetry-swift/README.md

 ## Current status

-Currently Tracing, metrics and Correlation Context and  API's and SDK are implemented, also OpenTracing shims, for compatibility with existing Opentracing code.
+Currently Tracing, Metrics and Correlation Context API's and SDK are implemented, also OpenTracing shims, for compatibility with existing Opentracing code.

-Implemented a simple stdout, Jaeger, Zipkin  and OpenTelemetry collector for traces;
+Implemented traces exporters: simple stdout, Jaeger, Zipkin, Datadog and OpenTelemetry collector

-Implemented a Prometheus exporter for metrics.
+Implemented metrics exporters: Prometheus

 ## Examples

 The package includes some example projects with basic functionality:

 - `Logging Tracer` -  Simple api implementation of a Tracer that logs every api call
-- `Simple Exporter` - Shows the Jaeger an Stdout exporters in action using a MultiSpanExporter
+- `Simple Exporter` - Shows the Jaeger an Stdout exporters in action using a MultiSpanExporter.
+Can be easily modified for other exporters
 - `Prometheus Sample` - Shows the Prometheus exporter reporting metrics to a Prometheus instance